teresamoser/Team-7/cse210-project/README.md

 # Bomb's Away!
-Bomb's Away!: An arcade game where you control the tray of water at the bottom of the screen to catch all the falling bombs so the fuse is put out.
-The goal is not to miss one or they will explode and the round ends.
+Bomb's Away!: An arcade game where you control the bucket of water at the bottom of the screen to catch all the falling bombs so the fuse is put out.
+The goal is not to miss one or they will explode.

 ## Getting Started
 ---